gus-tavo01/forums-app/README.md

 - if no forums, disable pagination buttons
 - add floating action create button (if auth)
+- disbale search button when searching
+- enable when spinner ends

 ### Forum details

 ### Topic page

-- implement topics list component
-- implement comments service
+- create comments service

-- add spinner when load comments
+### Comments section

+- Arrange replies (if reply, make a right indent)
+- Show first 15 comments, add a show more text button
+- Show first 15 replies, add a show more text button
+- highlight liked or disliked button on each comment

 ## Known issuess

-- none 😮
+- Code is pushed to master when tests do not pass

 ## To be defined